-We, the people of St. John XXIII parish, strive to be a welcoming community, prayerfully guided by the Holy Spirit, becoming holy, healthy Catholic disciples.
+We, the people of St. John XXIII parish, strive to be a welcoming community, prayerfully guided by the Holy Spirit–who seek to become holy, healthy Catholic disciples.

 History of the Parish

 St. John XXIII Parish was founded on July 1, 2014.
-The parish came to be after a merger of the former St. Mary Parish in Hemlock, Sacred Heart Parish in Merrill and St. Patrick Parish, Ryan which has a Merrill mailing address.
+It came into existence after a merger of the former St. Mary, Sacred Heart and St. Patrick parishes.

 Some information about our churches: